JBarti/MOS6502emu/README.md

-For the time being we will focus on emulating the NES CPU, since I have absolutely no idea what I'm doing.
+For the time being we will focus on emulating the NES CPU.

 In this README file I will be writing information I had trouble finding on the internet.